-Join our mailing list to receive regular updates on Better Angels activities, including upcoming workshops in your area.
+Join Better Angels to help us bring liberals and conservatives together and depolarize America.
 After joining the mailing list, you can become an official member by paying dues of $10.
-Members can organize workshops, build alliances, and get trained as moderators.
+Members can organize workshops, build red/blue alliances, and get trained as moderators.

 We'll never provide your email address or other personal information to any third party without your consent.